ted-ncg/labs/01-validate-setup.md

 Let's make sure the correct version of Java is installed:

-1. Open a command prompt or terminal
+1. Open a command prompt or terminal window

 1. Type `javac -version`

    You should get something like:

    ```
-   javac 1.8.0_181
+   javac 1.8.0_212
    ```

    If you don't then check that you typed the command correctly, or double-check your Java installation (see above).

 ## Clone the Canteen Repository

-1. Change to your projects directory, or make one for this training class, e.g.:
+1. Make a `trainign` directory for this training class, e.g.:

    * Windows: `mkdir C:\training` and then `cd \training`
    * macOS: `mkdir ~/training` and then `cd ~/training`